About Us

 Members

-of Lucas is Program Administrator for Supported Employment at LifePath Systems.
+of Lucas is Associate Director of CRP (Community Rehabilitation Provider) Project at University of North Texas Workplace Inclusion and Sustainable Employment (UNT WISE).
 She has nearly twenty-five years of experience in the field of Supported Employment.
 She is a member of the Association of People Supporting Employment First.
 Schmidt received a Bachelor of Science in Sociology and Criminal Justice from South Dakota State University.

 of Pflugerville is an Educational Program Specialist at the Texas Education Agency.
 She is a member of Texas Association of the Deaf.
 Robinson received a Bachelor of Arts in Communications Sciences and Disorders and a Master of Science in Education of the Deaf and Hard of Hearing from Texas Woman’s University.